2014 shootings at Parliament Hill

 The 2014 shootings at Parliament Hill occurred on 22 October 2014, at Parliament Hill in Ottawa.
 Corporal Nathan Cirillo, a Canadian soldier, Afghanistan veteran, and reservist on ceremonial sentry duty, was fatally shot at the National War Memorial, followed by an attack on the nearby Centre Block parliament building, where members of the Parliament of Canada were attending caucuses.
-The attack ended with a shootout when the perpetrator, 32-year-old Michael Zehaf-Bibeau, ran inside the parliament buildings and was shot 31 times by six RCMP officers and died on scene.
+The attack ended with a shootout when the perpetrator, 32-year-old Michael Zehaf-Bibeau, ran inside the parliament buildings and was shot 31 times by six Royal Canadian Mounted Police (RCMP) officers and died on scene.
 Following the shootings, the downtown core of Ottawa was placed on lockdown and majority of schools in Ottawa were on lockdown while police searched for any potential additional threats.

 Classified by the RCMP as a terrorist act, it was the most serious security breach at Parliament Hill since the 1966 parliament bombing.
 The attack gained international attention and raised concerns about the effectiveness of police actions to prevent terrorist attacks, and the security measures in place at federal and provincial legislatures.

 Shootings

 National War Memorial

 Shortly before 10:00 a.m.
 EDT, on 22 October 2014, witnesses saw a man arrive at the National War Memorial carrying a rifle, dressed in blue jeans and a black jacket, with a keffiyeh scarf over the lower part of his face.
 The attacker approached Corporal Nathan Cirillo of The Argyll and Sutherland Highlanders of Canada (Princess Louise's), a reserve infantry unit, who was one of three sentries from the Ceremonial Guard posted at the Tomb of the Unknown Soldier.
 At close range, Cirillo was shot twice in the back, fatally wounding him.
-One account stated that after Cirillo was hit once in the back from a distance of 3 meters from the memorial, he tried to take cover & crawl to the other side of the tomb but the gunman pursued him & shot him again in the lower back from behind.
+One account stated that after Cirillo was hit once in the back from a distance of 3 meters from the memorial, he tried to take cover and crawl to the other side of the tomb but the gunman pursued him and shot him again in the lower back from behind.
 Cirillo, like all others who stood sentry at the memorial, carried an unloaded firearm, provided by the CAF with no particular training for such a situation.
 It was only minutes before the end of the sentries' shift, which ended at 10:00 a.m.
 Cpl.
 Kyle Button and Cpl.
 Branden Stevenson, two other soldiers on sentry duty, attempted to stop the attack, but they were shot at and forced to flee to the other side of the Memorial.

 Nathan Cirillo was on sentry duty at the National War Memorial, similar to the sentries in this picture, when he was fatally shot.